 MCL 333.16141 authorizes the Department to promulgate rules to promote the effective and consistent administration of Article 15 of the Public Health Code.
 MCL 333.16145 authorizes the Board to promulgate rules necessary or appropriate to fulfill its functions as prescribed in Article 15.
 MCL 333.16148 authorizes the Department to promulgate training standards for identifying victims of human trafficking.
 MCL 333.16204 authorizes the Board to promulgate rules for continuing education in pain and symptom management for licensure renewal if continuing education is a condition for license renewal.
 MCL 333.16287 authorizes the Department, in consultation with the Board, to promulgate rules to implement telehealth services.
 MCL 333.17724 authorizes the Department, in consultation with the Board, to promulgate rules to implement the ordering and administration of a qualified immunizing agent by a pharmacist.
 MCL 333.17724a authorizes the Department, in consultation with the Board, to promulgate rules to implement the ordering and administration of qualified laboratory tests by a pharmacist.
+MCL 333.17744g authorizes the department, in consultation with the Board, to promulgate rules to implement pharmacist prescribing of a hormonal contraceptive patch, a self-administered hormonal contraceptive, an emergency contraceptive, or a vaginal ring hormonal contraceptive.
 MCL 333.17731 authorizes the Department, in consultation with the Board, to promulgate rules requiring each applicant for license renewal to complete as part of the continuing education or proficiency examination requirement an appropriate number of hours or courses in pain and symptom management.
 MCL 333.17737 authorizes the Board to promulgate rules to establish standards for an internship program and participation therein by interns and preceptors.
 MCL 333.17739 authorizes the Department, in consultation with the Board, to promulgate rules authorizing functions performed by a pharmacy technician in addition to those functions authorized under MCL 333.17739.
 MCL 333.17742a authorizes the Department, in consultation with the Board, to establish requirements for licensure for remote pharmacies.
 MCL 333.17744f authorizes the Board to promulgate rules to implement the dispensing of an emergency supply of insulin by a pharmacist.
 MCL 333.17746 authorizes the Board to promulgate rules concerning hospice medication box exchange programs.
 MCL 333.17748a authorizes the Department, in consultation with the Board, to promulgate rules regarding conditions and facilities for the compounding of nonsterile and sterile pharmaceuticals.
-MCL 333.17748e authorizes the Department, in consultation with the Board, to establish requirements for licensure as a wholesale distributor-broker, MCL 333.17754a authorizes the Department to establish by rule the requirements for obtaining a waiver from electronically transmitting a prescription, and authorizes the Department, in consultation with the Board, to promulgate rules to implement MCL 333.17754a.
+MCL 333.17748e authorizes the Department, in consultation with the Board, to establish requirements for licensure as a wholesale distributor-broker.
+MCL 333.17754a authorizes the Department to establish by rule the requirements for obtaining a waiver from electronically transmitting a prescription, and authorizes the Department, in consultation with the Board, to promulgate rules to implement MCL 333.17754a.
 MCL 333.17757 authorizes the Department, in consultation with the Board, to promulgate rules to implement price information, notice, and receipt requirements for prescription drugs.
 MCL 333.17767 authorizes the Board to promulgate rules necessary or appropriate to the licensing of pharmacists, drugs, dispensers, manufacturers, wholesale distributors, and wholesale distributor-brokers.